syncfusion-content/flutter-docs/Flutter/range-slider/enabled-and-disabled-state.md

 ---
 layout: post
 title: Enable & disable state in Syncfusion Flutter Range Slider | Syncfusion
-description: This section explains about how to render range slider in disabled state and customize its appearance in the range slider.
+description: This section explains about how to render range slider in disabled state and customize its appearance.
 platform: Flutter
 control: SfRangeSlider
 documentation: ug